rob006-software/yii2-simple-auth/README.md

 $response = $request->send();
 ```

+#### Authentication any request

 You can use Authenticator to authenticate any request, even if you you don't use `yii2-httpclient`
 package.
 For example, authentication cURL request by GET param:

 ```php
 use salenauts\simpleauth\Authenticator;